arcxteam/nexus-node/README.md

 > If you do not already have Rust, you will be prompted to install it.

-## 3. Getting an Error Fix
+## 3. Getting an Error

-logs: If have facing issue on cycles `Proof sent!
-You proved at 0 Hz` for the latest https://github.com/nexus-xyz/network-api/releases/
+logs: If have facing issue cargo/cycles etc `Proof sent!
+You proved at 0 Hz` try for the latest Api Network https://github.com/nexus-xyz/network-api/releases/

 **1. Upgrade & restart service for network-api**